Azerbaijani oil prices continue to rise

 By Trend

-The price of Azeri LT CIF Augusta, produced at the Azeri-Chirag-Deepwater Gunashli (ACG) field, increased by $2.39 on Apr.14 compared to the previous price, making up $65.92 per barrel, Trend reports referring to the source from the country's oil and gas market.
+The price of Azeri LT CIF Augusta, produced at the Azeri-Chirag-Deepwater Gunashli (ACG) field, increased by 24 cents on Apr.19 compared to the previous price, making up $66.52 per barrel, Trend reports referring to the source from the country's oil and gas market.

-The price of Azeri LT FOB Ceyhan amounted to $65.28 per barrel on Apr.14, which is $2.41 more than the previous price.
+The price of Azeri LT FOB Ceyhan amounted to $65.88 per barrel on Apr.19, which is 24 cents more than the previous price.

 Azerbaijan has been producing Azeri LT since 1997 and exporting it via the Baku-Tbilisi-Ceyhan (BTC) and Baku-Supsa Western Export Pipeline, as well as by rail to the Georgian port of Batumi.